copier-org/copier/docs/configuring.md

         - "{% if _copier_operation == 'update' -%}src/*_example.py{% endif %}"
     ```

+    The difference with [skip_if_exists][] is that it will never be rendered during
+    an update, no matter if it exitsts or not.

 !!! info

     When you define this parameter in `copier.yml`, it will **replace** the default